 The unaudited condensed consolidated financial statements include the accounts of Dynavax and our wholly-owned subsidiary, Dynavax GmbH.
 All significant intercompany accounts and transactions among these entities have been eliminated from the condensed consolidated financial statements.
-We operate in one business segment: the commercialization, discovery and development of biopharmaceutical products.
+We operate in one business segment: discovery, development and commercialization of novel vaccines.